 By Rick Becker 20 October 2020

 The New Apostolic Reformation (NAR) is a movement that denies the sufficiency of scripture.
-It comes as no surprise then, that adherents need extra biblical signs in order to justify their actions, or create the impression that God is guiding or speaking to them through something.
-In the NAR world God apparently speaks and communicates messages through double egg yolks, a praying mantis, cloud formations, road runners, number plates, odometer readings, and in Feucht’s case hotel room numbers.
-It’s ironic that a movement littered with “prophets” and merchandising teachings on how to hear the voice of God, need omens to guide them.
+It comes as no surprise then, that adherents need extra-biblical signs to justify their actions or create the impression that God is guiding or speaking to them through something.
+In the NAR world, God apparently speaks and communicates messages through double egg yolks, a praying mantis, cloud formations, road runners, number plates, odometer readings, and in Feucht’s case hotel room numbers.
+It’s ironic that a movement littered with “prophets” and merchandising teachings on how to hear the voice of God, needs omens to guide them.

 Who is Sean Feucht?

 Feucht: “God showed up in crazy ways…and we ended in a party”

 Sean Feucht seems like a nice guy, a family man, passionate, devoted to his cause, and sincere.
 But, sincerely wrong in his theology and methodology.
 Feucht describes himself as “a missionary, artist, speaker, author, activist, and the founder of multiple worldwide movements.”
 These movements include Burn 24-7, Light A Candle, and Hold The Line.
 Feucht is currently on his “Let Us Worship” tour, hosting various worship gatherings in US cities.
 Isn’t that a good thing you may ask?
 Well, no, because when we worship God, it must be in spirit and truth (John 4:23)